Seamaster Booking Conditions

 13. YACHT SECURITY DEPOSIT: You are required to leave a security deposit at the base in the amount communicated to you prior to booking.
 If you are not clear on this amount, please contact Seamaster Yachting.
 This represents your maximum liability in case of damage or loss incurred by you.
 It includes, but is not limited to, damage to the yacht and fittings, unpaid fuel, relocation costs, blocked toilets, and any damage or loss incurred to any third party due to your actions (or inaction).
 If you are hiring a skipper from Seamaster Yachting, they are insured and take on responsibility for any damage or loss to the yacht or third party caused by their actions (or inactions).
 Clients must still leave a security deposit.

 14. COMPLAINTS: If you have a problem during your stay, please inform the yacht charter provider immediately, who will endeavour to put things right.
+You must also inform Seamaster Yacht Charter in writing at the time.
 You should also try to find a solution whilst you're there.
-If your complaint is not resolved locally, please follow this up within 14 days of your return home by writing to us at email@example.com giving your booking reference and all other relevant information.
+If your complaint is not resolved locally, please follow this up within 14 days of your return home by writing to us at firstname.lastname@example.org giving your booking reference and all other relevant information.
 Please keep your letter concise and to the point.
 This will assist us to identify your concerns quickly and speed up our response to you.
 If you fail to follow this simple procedure we will have been deprived of the opportunity to investigate and rectify your complaint whilst you were in resort and this may affect your rights under this contract.
 Please bear in mind that we are only liable to compensate you in line with these booking conditions - in particular clause 9 above makes clear that our obligation is to choose the yacht charter provider with reasonable skill and care.
 Any dispute or claim arising out of this contract that can't be settled between us can be referred by you to ABTA arbitration (see clause 14) or court.
 We agree that the courts of England and Wales have jurisdiction and English law applies (unless you live in Scotland or Northern Ireland, in which case you can bring proceedings in your local court under Scots or Northern Irish law, as applicable.)

 15. FINANCIAL PROTECTION: The monies you pay to us for your accommodation are protected by means of a bond held by ABTA.
 This means that, if in the unlikely event of our insolvency your accommodation can't be provided, you will receive your money back or, if your stay has started, arrangements will be made for you to be able to continue as planned.